Find out our latest news

 Graphene for Aeronautics and Space

-Making graphene for aeronautics and space
+Good news for graphene in aeronautics and space travels!

 “Terribly enthusiastic!”
 That was how Richard Branson, media darling and director of Virgin Galactic, reacted to the potential of graphene in aeronautics and space travel.
 Faced with increasing environmental constraints, the aeronautics industry is actively looking for ways to remove weight while increasing the structural strength of aircraft.